Partur: Religion

-Literacy rate of Partur city is 79.52% lower than Maharashtra state average of 82.34%.
-In Partur, Male literacy is around 86.03% while female literacy rate is 72.72%.
+The Literacy rate of Partur city is 79.52%, lower than Maharashtra state average of 82.34%.
+In Partur, male literacy is around 86.03% while female literacy rate is 72.72%.

 In Partur, 14.13% of the population is under 6 years of age.
 Partur has Female Sex Ratio is of 950 higher than state average of 929.

 Schedule Caste (SC) constitutes 10.57% while Schedule Tribe (ST) were 3.77% of total population in Partur.

+Language

+Marathi is the official language of the town.
+Marathi is also the most commonly spoken language in the town, Urdu is the second most spoken language followed by Hindi.

 Transportation

 Rail

-Partur railway station(Code: PTU) is located on the Kacheguda-Manmad line under Nanded Division of South Central Railway (SCR) jurisdiction.
-Partur is well connected through rail with Mumbai, Nashik, Pune, Aurangabad, Hyderabad, Nanded, Nagpur, Manmad, Latur, Parbhani, Parli Vaijnath, Osmanabad, Mudkhed, Adilabad, Basar, Nizamabad, Daund etc. Ajanta Express between Secunderabad and Manmad is the most prestigious train passing through this station.
-The Nanded (NED)-Amritsar Sachkhand Express and Madurai-Manmad Express (now Rameswaram-Okha Exp) do not have stop at Partur.
+Partur railway station (Code: PTU) is located on the Kacheguda-Manmad line under Nanded Division of South Central Railway (SCR) jurisdiction.
+Partur is well connected through rail with Mumbai, Nashik, Pune, Aurangabad, Jalna, Hyderabad, Nanded, Nagpur, Manmad, Latur, Parbhani, Parli Vaijnath, Osmanabad, Mudkhed, Adilabad, Basar, Nizamabad, Daund etc. Ajanta Express between Secunderabad and Manmad is the most prestigious train passing through this station.
+The Nanded (NED)-Amritsar Sachkhand Express and Madurai-Manmad Express (now Rameswaram-Okha Exp) do not stop at Partur.